Repositoir/plethora/README.md

 - Ensure that your IDE recognises the Solution file (file with `.sln` extension) to properly run all C# and XAML code for the app.

+## Remarks

+This is now a published project for the Code4theFuture Spring hackathon on [DevPost](devpost.com).
+A [working demonstration video](https://www.youtube.com/watch?v=G67ksZ00ZQo) can also be viewed.